Articles & Press Mentions

 Writing how-to business books came about pretty organically for me.
 I’ve always had a knack for understanding bureaucratic processes — and a somewhat perverse pleasure in tackling them.
 As long as I can remember, I’ve been the go-to person among my friends and family for advice on handling these sorts of tasks.
 As in, “Peri, how can I drop my Psychology 101 class after the drop deadline without paying a penalty?” or “Peri, how can I get my car un-booted from DMV when I can’t find my driver’s license and my car still has out-of-state plates?”
 That sort of thing.

-I’ve also always been drawn to small, independent businesses and start-ups.
-After college and during law school I worked at a couple start-up newspapers and learned the good, the bad and the very ugly about starting and running a successful small business.
-(Despite all odds, both papers are still in print.)
+I’ve also always been drawn to small, independent businesses and creative start-ups.
+After college and during law school I helped launch a couple start-up weeklies and learned the good, the bad and the demoralizing about starting and running a successful small business.
 From that point, I knew I wasn’t interested in working at any big corporate jobs — or practicing law, for that matter.
-Instead, after getting my law degree I got my first “real” job in 1996 as an editor at Nolo, the nation’s leading publisher of how-to legal and business information.
+Instead, after getting my law degree from the University of New Mexico School of Law in the mid-90s, I moved to the Bay Area and got my first “real” job as an editor at Nolo, the nation’s leading publisher of how-to legal and business information.
 It couldn’t have been a better fit for me.

 For me, the best part of self-employment is freedom — including freedom to organize my days as I see fit, and creative freedom to execute my ideas, my way.
 And as much as I like my work, I love the freedom to put work to the side whenever that’s feasible.
-I’ve got too many interests and always seem to have some harebrained project underway, from making meatloaf sushi to shooting short films about alcoholic potatoes with my husband.
-I accidentally started my first band The Moist Towelettes at the age of 40 and am currently developing a new band, Peri & the FAQs.
-I have an amazing-supportive-foxy husband and two awe-inspiring little kids, so I definitely feel like one lucky, blessed soul.
+I play in a number of bands including my own downer-country project, Peri & the FAQs.
+I feel incredibly lucky to have a super-supportive husband/partner in crime, and our two kids keep me inspired every day.